pullmanregional/prh-warehouse/docs/deploy_prefect_workers.md

 # Prefect Flows

 This are the individual processes that do the ingest.
-Typically, they are simple files that wrap a shell process..
+Typically, they are simple files that wrap a shell process.
 Key points:

 * The Prefect flows are defined in individual projects, such as `prh-dash` and `clinic-cal`.
 * Each project has a `prefect` dir containing the defined flows